-Specifically, in terms of domestic carbon dioxide emissions per capita, the graph below shows that Reigate & Banstead has similar domestic carbon dioxide emissions per person to Surrey and that these are much higher than the average for England.
+Specifically, in terms of domestic carbon dioxide emissions per capita, Figure 13 below shows that Reigate & Banstead has similar domestic carbon dioxide emissions per person to Surrey and that these are much higher than the average for England.

-Whilst the graph below shows a slight increase between 2009 and 2010, and 2011 and 2012, it shows that overall, since 2005 Reigate & Banstead, Surrey and England have all seen falls in their domestic per capita carbon dioxide emissions.
+Whilst the graph below shows a slight increase between 2009 and 2010, and 2011 and 2012, it shows that overall, since 2005, Reigate & Banstead, Surrey and England have all seen falls in their domestic per capita carbon dioxide emissions.
+However, the past year between 2020 and 2021 shows the first increase in domestic per capita carbon dioxide emissions since